Keyaan-07/mmWave/JOURNAL.md

 # August 22 2025

 Gonna do a lot of work today, i will try to finish the 1.8v circuit, and start with the layout, i will route RF at the last because it is the hardest

+umm i did some work today, it was idk what, mostly assigning stuff and trying to see what option would fit the best for me for reducing costs.

+i have two options for making the PCB,
+- Either i can go for a single sided baord(not ideal for BGA
+- I can do dual sided board(not ideal for costs as setup fee is 18 USD alone)

+but a dual sided board is almost necessary as the components are BGA, and i would need decoupling caps all around it.